Shrewsbury Town F.C.: Local players

 In addition to Hart and Edwards, Shrewsbury have given opportunities to many young local players, who have forged successful professional careers.
 Norman Hobson was a local Shrewsbury born defender in the mid to late 1950s and made 224 appearances.
 Bernard McNally was a local star in the 1980s, with two other local players, Kevin Seabury and Peter Wilding being fan favourites at the club in the 1990s.
 Veteran striker Andy Cooke was born and raised in Shrewsbury, and supported the club as a boy, but forged his career elsewhere after being rejected as a trainee.
 Tom Bradshaw is a recent Shrewsbury-born talent to have emerged from the Youth Team, and Mason Springthorpe signed for Everton prior to making an appearance for the Shrews, for £125,000.

 Cult heroes

 In 2004, the BBC's Football Focus ran polls to determine club's cult heroes, and Dean Spink was named as Shrewsbury's cult hero, ahead of Steve Anthrobus and Austin Berkley.

+Foundation

+The Shrewsbury Town FC Foundation is the club's official charity that carries out community work in the local community and surrounding areas.
+The foundation helps provide opportunities to many people by offering many different programmes.
+These include health & wellbeing, education, and employability.
+The foundation also provides football and participation opportunities which consists of walking football, disability football and soccer schools.
+It also runs the Shrewsbury Town development centres which provides advanced coaching to help progress players into academy football.
+A Girls Emerging Talent Centre is also organised and supported by the foundation.